 From the beginning of time, people made a big deal about the arrival of spring.
 They celebrated it under open skies with food, flowers, music, and dancing.
 In On the Morn of Mayfest, readers will find their heads spinning as they follow the progress of a young girl through the town on the morning of the Mayfest.

-May 2 – The Runaway Egg, Katy Hudson (National Brothers and Sisters Day)
+May 2 – The Runaway Egg, Katy Hudson (Brothers and Sisters Day)

 Chick’s brother is not even hatched yet, but he’s already causing trouble.
 Instead of exploring the farm, Chick has to keep the egg safe while Mama Hen is away.
 And things get even worse when poor Chick is dragged into a high-speed barnyard chase to return a runaway egg to the hen house before Mama comes back.

 This beautifully illustrated book is not only an excellent spring read-aloud but also a creative take on sibling relationships and bonding.
-Perfect for the National Brothers and Sisters Day.
+Perfect for the International Brothers and Sisters Day.

 May 4 – Nuts in Space, Elys Dolan (Star Wars Day)

 The crew of the Forest Fleet’s finest starship is under orders to bring the Lost Nuts of Legend from the very edge of deep space.
-Commander Moose, Navigation officer Owl, and the rest of the animals are very hungry, but it’s nothing compared to their troubles when they meet The Death Banana crew.
-My kids tell me it’s a parody on Star Wars: New Hope.
+Commander Moose, Navigation Officer Owl, and the rest of the animals are very hungry, but it’s nothing compared to their troubles when they meet The Death Banana crew.
+My kids tell me it’s a parody of Star Wars: New Hope.

 May 5 – Let Me Help!
 Alma Flor Ada (Cinco de Mayo)